 ROLE MODELS

-Top players who embody this style (both classic and modern).
+Top players who embody this style.
 Study their games to see the archetype in action.

 3.